ebp-nor/genome_annotation_comparative_genomics_part1/02_miniprot.md

 We suggest that you create a subfolder called `miniprot` at `/projects/ec146/work/$USER/annotation`.
 Enter the new folder.
 We have created two scripts to run miniprot, one for UniProtKB/Swiss-Prot and one for the related fungus.

-This is one the first one looks:
+This is how the first one looks:
 ```
 #!/bin/bash
 #SBATCH --job-name=miniprot